Hannah Southwell: 2022

 Southwell was a member of the Sydney Roosters team that won the premiership in the postponed 2021 NRL Women's season, playing in all seven matches including the Grand Final victory on 10 April 2022.

 In late May, Southwell was named in the 22-player extended squad for the New South Wales women's rugby league team, ahead of the women's State of Origin match on 24 June, 2022.

 She played in the Roosters' 2021 Grand Final win over the St. George Illawarra Dragons.

-On 1 June, the Newcastle Knights announced that local junior Southwell had signed to play for the club in the 2022 season.
+On 1 June, the Newcastle Knights announced that local junior Southwell had signed to play for the club in the 2022 season, alongside younger sister Jesse.
 She made her club debut for the Knights in round 1 of the 2022 NRLW season against the Brisbane Broncos.